 For any tortillas that are labeled preservative-free, skip the pantry and put them straight in the fridge.
 Preservative-free food isn’t great once it’s gone bad!

 As for freezing, check the packet to see if it’s suitable for home freezing.
 Keep in mind that freezing may change the texture of the wrap, making it more rigid and dry.

 Make sure your tortilla wraps don’t freeze together by adding a sheet of cling film or aluminum foil between each wrap.
 You should also wrap the whole thing tightly to protect the tortillas from harsh cold air.

 In the fridge, your tortillas should last right up until their best before date, even if they’re opened.
 That’s only if you store them in an airtight container, though.

 To preserve unopened packets of tortillas, you can pop them in the fridge and extend their best-before date by:

 Want them to last even longer?
 Freeze unopened packets of tortillas to extend best-before dates by 6-8 months.

 Once opened, if you follow the instructions we’ve given above, tortillas will last 3-4 months in the freezer.

-Tortillas will go dry and crispy before they go bad, so you’re unlikely to have accidentally eaten an old moldy one.
+Tortillas may become dry and crispy before they spoil, so it’s unlikely that you accidentally consumed an ancient moldy one.